 Our full Samsung AU9000 review talks more about its strengths and the areas where the budget nature shows though, but for the price, it doesn't really get any better.

-This is the most affordable Samsung TV with a Neo QLED panel, meaning you can get the most advanced screen tech for a realistic price.
-It's a 4K screen, and doesn't go as bright as the QN900A (or QN95A below), nor does it have as many dimming zones in its backlight, so contrast is a little less precise… but what it can do is still mind-blowing for the money it costs.
+This is the most affordable 2021 Samsung TV with a Neo QLED panel, meaning you can get the most advanced screen tech for a realistic price – especially with how its price has dropped more recently.
+It's a 4K screen, and doesn't go as bright as the QN95A or QN95B, nor does it have as many dimming zones in its backlight, so contrast is a little less precise… but what it can do is still mind-blowing for the money it costs.

 It goes much brighter than the OLED TVs its price puts in competition with, yet still manages deep and rich black levels.
 And the quality of the backlight, mixed with the impressive colours of QLED tech, means its images are impressively subtle.